GDL (Distance learning)

 Useful course information

 We require you to do some pre-course reading.
 We’ll provide you guidance and further information about this before the start of your course.
 It’s important that you undertake this work before your first week.
 You won’t need any textbooks to complete the preparatory work.
-You’ll collect your course textbooks for tort, contract, constitutional and EU law at the first study weekend.
+You will be provided with access to course textbooks for tort, contract, constitutional and EU law.

 How will you learn